HPLT 3.0: Very Large-Scale Multilingual Resources for LLMs and MT. Mono- and Bi-lingual Data, Multilingual Evaluation, and Pre-Trained Models: Ethics Statement

-Datasets crawled from the Web can contain all sorts of offensive or harmful content, even though we are making our best to clean the data.
-Datasets for lower-resourced languages can be biased in very different ways (e.g.\ religious content is often over-represented in African languages datasets).
+Speaking more broadly, there are of course numerous other ethical challenges in this line of work.
+Datasets curated from the web can contain all sorts of offensive or harmful content, despite comprehensive efforts in the HPLT annotation and filtering pipeline to clean the data.
+Furthermore, beyond the general -- and substantial -- risks of bias propagation and amplification, datasets for lower-resourced languages can be biased in diverse ways.
+Religious content, for example, often appears over-represented in our African languages dataset.
+While bias mitigation ultimately needs to be considered for each specific use case and individual target language(s), we provide the HPLT Analytics framework and detailed per-language analyses to help shed light on potentially problematic properties in the HPLT datasets.